pepollms/tracker/_doc/op_3_setup_and_config.md

 The system uses the Git version control[^git_version_control].
 The system uses a GitHub account to host the project repository and to host the static web pages.

-Currently, the project `tracker` is hosted on GitHub, `https://github.com/pepollms/tracker`.
+Currently, the project repository name is `tracker` and hosted remotely on GitHub, `https://github.com/pepollms/tracker`.

-For reference, there is an online documentation available at [https://git-scm.com/docs](https://git-scm.com/docs) and a downloadable electronic book in `pdf`, `epub` and `mobi` formats at [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).
+For Git reference, an online documentation available at [https://git-scm.com/docs](https://git-scm.com/docs) and a downloadable electronic book in `pdf`, `epub` and `mobi` formats at [https://git-scm.com/book/en/v2](https://git-scm.com/book/en/v2).

 [^git_version_control]: https://en.wikipedia.org/wiki/Git